-A local anaesthetic to the toe will be administered followed by removal of a nail wedge which effectively means the very side of the affected nail.
+A local anaesthetic to the toe will be administered followed by removal of a nail wedge, which effectively means the very side of the affected nail.
 Care is taken to ensure that only cosmetically acceptable sized wedge is removed.
-A chemical such as phenol or cautery is used to burn the root of the nail in the corner to permanently narrow the nail and prevent recurrence of the problem.
+A chemical such as phenol or cautery may be used to burn the root of the nail in the corner to permanently narrow the nail to prevent recurrence of the problem.

 Initially after the procedure the foot should be kept elevated.
 You can usually return to work the next day but refrain from vigorous exercise for 2 weeks after surgery.